tedsluis/dump1090-kubernetes/README.md

 Start with: https://cloud.google.com/container-engine/docs/before-you-begin or follow this brief instructions:

 After selecting 'Container Engine', you can create a new 'Container Cluster'.
 Choose the defaults is just fine.
-Launch a Google Cloud Shell from your Google Cloud Console (indicated with the green arrow in the picture below).
+Launch a Google Cloud Shell from your Google Cloud Console (indicated with the green arrow in the Google Cloud Console screenshot below).
 Tell the command-line interface which Google Cloud Platform project to use:
 ````
 gcloud config set project YOUR_GOOGLE_CLOUD_PROJECT